Intelligent-Internet/ii-researcher/examples/ii_search_4b/README.md

-# II-Search-CIR 4B Demo: Code Integrated Reasoning for Medical Research
+# II-Search-CIR 4B Demo: Code Integrated Reasoning for Research

 This repository demonstrates the **II-Search-CIR 4B** model, showcasing Code-Integrated Reasoning (CIR) - a powerful method for tool interaction with reasoning processes.
 This demo application focuses on medical literature research using PubMed database integration.